AdaCore/stable_sloc/README.md

   If `true`, treat the file content as multiple lines.
-  This means that `^` and `$` will also match on internal newlines (`ASCII.LF`), in addition to the beginning and end of the string.
+  This means that `^` and `$` will also match on internal newlines (`ASCII.LF`), in addition to the beginning and end of the file.
   Defaults to `false` if not present.

 ### Libadalang-context matcher